 Iyal is a frequent volunteer at the Canadian Muslim Women's Institute, which has a donation centre that many asylum seekers visit for basic necessities, from clothing to furniture.

-Yasmin Ali, president of the organisation, says a number men, including Iyal, began to use their site as a meeting place and eventually decided to put themselves to work as volunteers.
+Yasmin Ali, president of the organisation, says a number of men, including Iyal, began to use their site as a meeting place and eventually decided to put themselves to work as volunteers.

 "It's amazing to see what [Iyal] can do - lift things, move things.
 He's adjusted, adapted," she said.